Halloween Fireworks Preparation

-Halloween can be a scary time for many, including dogs, so it is so important to prepare you dog for the festivities as early as possible.
+Halloween can be a very scary time for dogs!
 Introducing your dog slowly to the sound of fireworks in the weeks leading up to Halloween can help them to become accustomed to the noise and will help prepare them for when the fireworks begin.
 With this in mind, we have added ‘Sounds Scary’ to our website which you can try at home with your dog.
 ‘Sounds Scary’ is not only backed by years of clinical experience; it is also scientifically proven to be safe, effective and easy to use.

 ‘Sounds Scary’ has four recorded tracks for treating firework fears which are designed to slowly introduce your dog to these sounds so that they these sounds become normal to them.
 Each of the first three tracks starts with 5 seconds of silence and then the sounds gradually get louder.
 The first time you play the sounds you need to be very careful to monitor your dog’s reaction.
 Set the track volume as low as you can and allow one of the tracks to play for 20-30 seconds.
 If your dog shows no reaction, turn up the volume little by little until you can see that your dog has noticed the sounds but is not afraid.
 Your dog’s ears will twitch a few times and your dog will then settle down again.
 If your dog raises its head then the sound is too loud.
 Remember that your dog may find the sound too loud even before you are able to hear the sound yourself.
 If your dog is afraid with the noises at their lowest level, then try switching one speaker off, turning the bass down or even muffling the speakers with a cushion.